 Standard Technology: $1,550 - $1,950 per ear.

 - There are options in this range from most hearing aid manufacturers.
-There are some hearing aid companies like Siemens and Unitron that specialize in the low end market.
-There are several great options in the $1,100 - $1,300 price range from Siemens that are available.
+There are some hearing aid companies like Siemens and Unitron that specialize in entry level technology.
 This technology comes in the tiny in the canal size as well as larger more powerful options.
 This technology is adequate to amplify most sounds in the speech spectrum and will be good for quiet or non variable listening situations.

 Advanced Technology: $2,150 - $2,450 per ear.